MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/07-LAB_SC_100_Lab3_Ex2_Data classification framework.md

 ---
 lab:
   title: Data classification framework
-  description: You will create a custom sensitive information type to detect documents that contain project IDs.
+  description: In this lab, you create a custom sensitive information type to detect documents that contain project IDs.
-  duration: 25 minutes
+  duration: 40 minutes
-  level: 200
+  level: 300
   islab: true
 ---